Logiqx/gps-wizard/docs/gpx/README.md

-The following software providers and hardware manufacturers are GPX 1.0 compliant:
+The following software providers and hardware manufacturers are GPX 1.0 or 1.1 compliant:

 - [Hoolan](issues/hoolan.md)
 - [Motion](issues/motion.md)